Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Abstract

 \section{Abstract}

-AllReduce is a fundamental collective operation in distributed computing and a key performance bottleneck for large-scale training and inference.
-Its completion time is determined by the number of communication steps, which dominates latency-sensitive workloads, and the communication distance affecting both latency- and bandwidth-bound regimes.
-Direct-connect topologies, such as torus networks used in Google's TPUv4, are particularly prone to large communication distances due to limited bisection bandwidth.
-Latency-optimal algorithms such as Bruck's complete AllReduce in $\log_3 n$ steps on a bidirectional ring, but incur large communication distances that result in substantial congestion.
-In contrast, recent approaches such as Swing reduce communication distance and congestion, but are inherently required to perform $\log_2 n$ steps to complete AllReduce, sacrificing latency-optimality.
+AllReduce is a fundamental collective communication operation in distributed computing and a key performance bottleneck for large-scale training and inference.
+Its completion time is determined by the number of communication steps, which dominate latency-sensitive workloads, and the communication distance affecting both latency- and bandwidth-bound regimes.
+Direct-connect topologies, such as Google's TPUv4 tori, are particularly prone to large communication distances due to limited bisection bandwidth.

-In this paper, we present \name, a novel AllReduce algorithm that completes within $\log_3 n$ steps, while reducing congestion compared to Bruck's algorithm by a factor of three and preserving bandwidth-optimality. \name exploits both transmission ports of a bidirectional ring within each step to \emph{triple} the communication distance along both directions simultaneously.
-Furthermore, by performing joint reductions, \name improves both the number of steps and network congestion.
-We further show that \name extends naturally to multidimensional torus networks, retaining its latency advantage while achieving performance comparable to bandwidth-optimal algorithms for large messages.
+In this paper, we present \textsc{Trivance}, a novel AllReduce algorithm that completes within $\log_3 n$ steps---a 50\% improvement in comparison to Swing and Recursive Doubling, while reducing congestion compared to Bruck's algorithm by a factor of three and preserving bandwidth-optimality. \textsc{Trivance} exploits both transmission ports of a bidirectional ring within each step to \emph{triple} the communication distance along both directions simultaneously.
+By performing joint reductions, \textsc{Trivance} improves both the number of steps and network congestion.
+We further show that \textsc{Trivance} extends naturally to multidimensional torus networks, retaining its latency advantage while achieving performance comparable to bandwidth-optimal algorithms for large AllReduce sizes.